 Use a Travel Rewards Credit Card

-Just to be clear….I am NOT endorsing debt of any kind.
+Just to be clear….we are NOT endorsing debt of any kind.
 We am not telling you this is a good choice for you.
 Only you can make that decision.
 We referred to Dave Ramsey above, and he would not agree with what we are saying here, but it works for us just fine.

 We have a travel points credit card.
 The best credit card we have found is the Capital One Venture Card.
 When we went full-time, we got it to put all of our monthly purchases and auto drafts on it and then pay it off every month.
 We NEVER carry a balance.
 We use a budget app to track our expenses so we don’t overspend on our credit card.

 This helps us save money in a variety of ways.
 It makes our banking easier by having all of our expenses land in one place and have one payment every month.

 It provides us with travel miles to use on our monthly camping.
 Several times a year we can use the purchase eraser feature of our credit card to ‘erase’ our campground fees.
 Our credit card views our campground fees as ‘travel’ and lets us do that without having to pre-book travel through their travel office to use the points.